ChVenkatSai/Bank_Ledger/README.md

 ## Design considerations
-I decided to have a linked list to store the transactions because we need a serial order of transactions stored such that it is immutable and auditable.
+I decided to have a linked list to store the transactions because we need a serial order of transactions stored such that they are immutable and auditable.
 I decided to have a simple hashmap to store user balances to ensure fast access (O(1)).
 I decide to have interfaces allowing to switch between future implementations.
 (For example a database) The following is the design of the application: